Sy-Rajeswaran/React-recipe-catalog/README.md

-# Getting Started with the Recipe Catalog
+# Getting Started with the Recipe Catalogue

 This project uses the free EDAMAM recipe api which can be accessed at: https://developer.edamam.com/edamam-recipe-api
 <br/>